-Every web page, every mailing list message, and every IRC channel should be considered advertising space — not for commercial advertisements, but for ads about your project's own resources.
+Every web page, every mailing list message, and every chat room should be considered advertising space — not for commercial advertisements, but for ads about your project's own resources.
 What you put in that space depends on the demographics of those likely to read it.
-An IRC channel for user questions, for example, is likely to get people who have never interacted with the project before — often someone who has just installed the software, and has a question he'd like answered immediately (after all, if it could wait, he'd have sent it to a mailing list instead, which would probably use less of his total time, although it would take longer for an answer to come back).
-Most people don't make a permanent investment in a support IRC channel; they'll show up, ask their question, and leave.
+An chat room for user questions, for example, is likely to get people who have never interacted with the project before — often someone who has just installed the software, and has a question she'd like answered immediately (after all, if it could wait, she'd have sent it to a mailing list instead, which would probably use less of her total time, although it would take longer for an answer to come back).
+Most people don't make a permanent investment in a support chat; they show up, ask their question, and leave.

-Therefore, the channel topic should be aimed at people looking for technical answers about the software right now, rather than at, say, people who might get involved with the project in a long term way and for whom community interaction guidelines might be more appropriate.
+Therefore, the room's topic banner should be aimed at people looking for technical answers about the software right now, rather than at, say, people who might get involved with the project in a long term way and for whom community interaction guidelines might be more appropriate.

 With mailing lists, the "ad space" is a tiny footer appended to every message.
 Most projects put subscription/unsubscription instructions there, and perhaps a pointer to the project's home page or FAQ page as well.
 You might think that anyone subscribed to the list would know where to find those things, and they probably do — but many more people than just subscribers see those mailing list messages.
 An archived post may be linked to from many places; indeed, some posts become so widely known that they eventually have more readers off the list than on it.

 Formatting can make a big difference.
 For example, in the Subversion project, we were having limited success using the bug-filtering technique described in the section called “Pre-Filtering the Bug Tracker”.
-Many bogus bug reports were still being filed by inexperienced people, and each time it happened, the filer had to be educated in exactly the same way as the 500 people before him.
+Many bogus bug reports were still being filed by inexperienced people, because Subversion was experiencing dramatic user growth, and each time it happened, the filer had to be educated in exactly the same way as the 500 people before him.
 One day, after one of our developers had finally gotten to the end of his rope and flamed some poor user who didn't read the ticket tracker guidelines carefully enough, another developer decided this pattern had gone on long enough.
-He suggested that we reformat the ticket tracker front page so that the most important part, the injunction to discuss the bug on the mailing lists or IRC channels before filing, would stand out in huge, bold red letters, on a bright yellow background, centered prominently above everything else on the page.
-We did so (it's been reformatted a bit since then, but it's still very prominent — you can see the results at http://subversion.apache.org/reporting-issues.html), and the result was a noticeable drop in the rate of bogus ticket filings.
-The project still gets them, of course — it always will — but the rate has slowed considerably, even as the number of users increases.
-The outcome is not only that the bug database contains less junk, but that those who respond to ticket filings stay in a better mood, and are more likely to remain friendly when responding to one of the now-rare bogus filings.
-This improves both the project's image and the mental health of its participants.
+He suggested that we reformat the ticket tracker front page so that the most important part, the injunction to discuss the bug on the mailing lists or chat rooms before filing, would stand out in huge, bold red letters, on a bright yellow background, centered prominently above everything else on the page.
+We did so (it's been reformatted a bit since then, but it's still very prominent — you can see the results at https://subversion.apache.org/reporting-issues.html), and the result was a noticeable drop in the rate of bogus ticket filings.
+The project still got them, of course, but the rate slowed considerably, even as the number of users increased.
+The outcome was not only that the bug database contained less junk, but that those who responded to ticket filings stayed in a better mood, and were more likely to remain friendly when responding to one of the now-rare bogus filings.
+This improved both the project's image and the mental health of its participants.

 The lesson for us was that merely writing up the guidelines was not enough.
 We also had to put them where they'd be seen by those who need them most, and format them in such a way that their status as introductory material would be immediately clear to people unfamiliar with the project.

 Static web pages are not the only venue for advertising the project's customs.
 A certain amount of interactive monitoring (in the friendly-reminder sense, not the prison-panopticon sense) is also required.
-All peer review, even the commit reviews described in the section called “Practice Conspicuous Code Review”, should include review of people's conformance or non-conformance with project norms, especially with regard to communications conventions.
+All peer review, even the commit reviews described in the section called “Practice Conspicuous Code Review”, should include review of people's adherence to project norms, especially with regard to communications conventions.

 Another example from the Subversion project: we settled on a convention of "r12908" to mean "revision 12908 in the version control repository."
-The lower-case "r" prefix is easy to type, and because it's half the height of the digits, it makes an easily-recognizable block of text when combined with the digits.
+The lower-case "r" prefix is easy to type, and because it's half the height of the digits it makes an easily-recognizable block of text when combined with the digits.
 Of course, settling on the convention doesn't mean that everyone will begin using it consistently right away.
-Thus, when a commit mail comes in with a log message like this:
+Thus, when a change comes in with a commit message like this:

-Patch from J. Random Contributor <email@example.com> * trunk/contrib/client-side/psvn/psvn.el: Fixed some typos from revision 12828.
+Typo fixes from J. Random Contributor * trunk/contrib/client-side/psvn/psvn.el: Fixed some typos from revision 12828.

 ...part of reviewing that commit is to say "By the way, please use 'r12828', not 'revision 12828' when referring to past changes."
 This isn't just pedantry; it's important as much for automatic parsability as for human readership.